 Make the Most of Your Retirement Plan Contributions

 You may want to consider creating a strategy for maximizing retirement plan contributions.
-The IRS has upped the amount you can contribute across all employer- sponsored plans.
+The IRS has upped the amount you can contribute across all qualified retirement plans.

 Front-loading a 401(k)

 As you think about your strategy, you may wonder whether it makes sense to front-load your retirement plan contributions.
 The main benefit is that over the long term, your money has the potential to grow in a tax-advantaged account longer, and you get the benefit of compounding interest over time.
-While most of us take a long-term view of investing, the fact is that it can be a greater advantage to front-load during a period when the market rises versus, for example, if you had done it in 2008-2009 during the Great Recession when the market fell over the course of the year.1
+While most of us take a long-term view of investing, the fact is that it can be a greater advantage to front-load during a period when the market rises versus, for example, during a sustained market downturn.

 Company Match Considerations

 One of the downsides of front-loading an employer- sponsored 401(k) is that you could forfeit some money in matching employer contributions.
-For example, if you have maxed out your 401(k), meeting the $20,500 contribution limit early in 2022, your employer matching amount could have ended when your contributions ended, if that is what your employer plan stipulates.
-So it may make sense to make monthly contributions throughout the year so you can maintain that monthly employer match.1
+For example, if you max out your 401(k), meeting the $23,000 contribution limit early in 2024,1 your employer matching amount could end when your contributions end, if that is what your employer plan stipulates.
+It may make sense to make monthly contributions throughout the year so you can maintain that monthly employer match.

 Maximizing Plan Contributions

-No matter what approach you take, it is important to maximize both your employer match and aim to maximize your 401(k) allowable limit of $20,500 and a maximum of $6,000 to an IRA for the 2022 tax year.
-Keep in mind that unlike 401(k) contributions, which must be made by the end of each plan year, you can contribute to your IRA until the current year’s tax filing deadline, which for 2022 is April 18, 2023.
+No matter what approach you take, it is important to maximize both your employer match and aim to maximize your 2024 401(k) allowable limit of $23,000 and a maximum of $7,000 to an IRA for 2024.2 Keep in mind that unlike 401(k) contributions, which must be made by the end of each plan year, you can contribute to your IRA until the current year’s tax filing deadline.

 Catch-up Contributions

-If you’re over age 50, you can contribute even more for the 2022 tax year—$6,500 in “catch- up contributions” to a 401(k) and certain other retirement plans and an additional $1,000 in catch- up contributions to an IRA.
+If you’re over age 50, you can contribute even more for the 2024 tax year—$7,500 in “catch- up contributions” to a 401(k) and certain other retirement plans and an additional $1,000 in catch- up contributions to an IRA.3

 You must make catch-up contributions to a retirement plan via elective deferrals before the end of the plan year, per the IRS.
-In the example below, if you took advantage of catch-up contributions over a 10-year period, you could have 16% more in retirement savings.
+In the example below, if you took advantage of catch-up contributions to an IRA over a 10-year period, you could have accumulated over 17% more in additional retirement savings than if you had made contributions only up to the normal limit.

-*Balances assuming a 5% annual return.
-This hypothetical example is for illustration purposes only and is not intended to be representative of actual results or any specific investment, which will fluctuate in value.
+*Balances assume contributions occur at the beginning of each year and a 5% annual return.
+This hypothetical example is for illustrative purposes only and is not intended to be representative of actual results or any specific investment, which will fluctuate in value.
 The determinations made by this example are not guarantees or projections, and no taxes or fees/expenses are included in the calculations, which would reduce the figures shown.
 Please keep in mind that it is possible to lose money by investing, and actual results will vary.

 The Bottom Line